 Joyce Dickerson is a public servant who is dedicated to the people of South Carolina.
-She has served on the Richland County Council for more than 9 years and is ready to represent all of South Carolina.
+She has served on the Richland County Council for ten years and is ready to represent all of South Carolina.
 She is a bold and courageous leader who believes every South Carolinian should have a voice in government, public affairs and how your tax dollars are spent.
 Joyce wants to be your voice.

 Within a short time, Joyce has garnered a reputation of being a confident leader who isn't afraid to speak up for what is right.
 She is an advocate of women in politics and is the first woman from South Carolina to serve as chair of the National Foundation for Women Legislators.
 She is a past president of the Women of the National Association of Counties (NACo) and past chair of the Telecommunications and Technology Steering Committee.
 Joyce also served as chair of the Intergovernmental Advisory Committee, appointed in 2011 by Julius Genachowski, Chairman of the Federal Communications Commission (FCC).
 More Service & Achievements